Get Huge Cash Back and Free Travel With Credit Card Signup Bonus Offers

 Car Down Payments

-If they don’t allow you to pay them directly, you can use a payment service.
+If it doesn’t allow you to pay directly, you can use a payment service.

 If the insurer of your vehicle accepts credit cards, use insurance payments to help reach spending requirements.
-If they don’t accept credit cards, use a payment service.
+If it doesn’t accept credit cards, use a payment service.

 You can pay your taxes online with a credit card.
-Fees are as low as 1.87%, which is less than the Plastiq fee.
+Fees are as low as 1.87% (as of publishing), which is less than the Plastiq fee.